giovannarosone/BCR_LCP_GSA/README.md

 One should set the parameters in Parametes.h

 Default:
-- Build eBWT/LCP/DA.
+- Build eBWT/LCP.
-- Types: uchar for eBWT, uchar (max length of sequences 256) for LCP and uint for DA (BUILD_LCP==1 and BUILD_DA==1)
+- Types: uchar for eBWT, uchar (max length of sequences 256) for LCP (BUILD_LCP==1)
-- Store distinct files: OUTPUT_FORMAT == 3
+- Store distinct partial files at the same time: OUTPUT_FORMAT == 3

-For instance, the data structures LCP and SA depends on the setting of dataTypeLengthSequences/dataTypelenSeq.
+For instance, the data structures LCP and SA depend on the setting of dataTypeLengthSequences/dataTypelenSeq.
-If your dataset contains sequences having a length greater than 256, you should set dataTypeLengthSequences to 1, so that dataTypelenSeq is set to uint.
+If your dataset contains sequences having a length greater than 256, you should set dataTypeLengthSequences to 2, so that dataTypelenSeq is set to uint.

 ### Install